A Matter of Husbands Exercise Class 12 English: Question Answers | Ferenc Molnar

 Answer:

-The ending of this play, "A Matter of Husbands," is full of suspense and surprise.
+The ending of the play, "A Matter of Husbands" is full of suspense and surprise.
 The ending part of the play has been presented very wonderfully with the revelation of the facts.
 It has proved that the audience can easily be put in illusion through actors and theatrical tasks.

 REFERENCE BEYOND THE CONTEXT